6LchHDMbAAAAAGPRKfV4mVX9FPM_gdroO62T7nWA

 What can happen if I don’t winterize my boat?

-Skipping the winterization process can lead to expensive repairs.
+Skipping winterization can lead to expensive repairs.
 Water left in your engine or plumbing can freeze and expand, causing cracks and leaks.
-Fuel can degrade, forming varnish and gum that clog your system, and internal parts can corrode due to condensation.
+Fuel can degrade, forming varnish and gum that clog the system, and internal parts can corrode due to condensation.

 How do I prevent my engine from freezing?

-To prevent freeze damage, run antifreeze through the engine’s cooling system.
-You can also use fogging oil to coat and protect internal surfaces from corrosion.
+Run antifreeze through the engine’s cooling system and use fogging oil to coat and protect internal surfaces from corrosion.
+See the specific guides for your engine type in the related articles below.

 What kind of antifreeze should I use?

-For engines, use propylene glycol (PG)-based antifreeze for freeze protection.
-Never use toxic ethylene glycol antifreeze in potable water systems!
-Always use virgin PG antifreeze to ensure it's free from contaminants.
+For potable water systems, use propylene glycol (PG)-based antifreeze rated for drinking water systems.
+Never use ethylene glycol antifreeze in potable water systems — it is toxic.
+For engine cooling systems, use engine-specific antifreeze/coolant.
+Always use virgin PG antifreeze to ensure it is free from contaminants.

 Can I use recycled antifreeze?

-Recycled antifreeze is available, but it may contain contaminants.
-Virgin antifreeze is more expensive but provides peace of mind, especially for potable water systems, where safety is a top concern.
+Recycled antifreeze is available but may contain contaminants from prior use.
+Virgin antifreeze costs more but provides peace of mind, especially for potable water systems where safety is a top concern.

 What is fogging oil, and why do I need it?

 Fogging oil is sprayed into your engine’s intake to prevent rust and corrosion on internal metal surfaces during storage.
-Use it to protect internal engine components during long periods of inactivity.
+It protects cylinder walls, pistons, and rings during long periods of inactivity.

 Should I cover my boat during winter storage?

-Yes, covering your boat protects it from moisture, dirt, and debris.
-Shrink-wrap, which is designed to shed rain and snow, provides the best protection, but canvas covers or tarps can also work well, provided you moniter them closely.
+Yes.
+Covering your boat protects it from moisture, dirt, and debris.
+Shrink-wrap provides the best protection against rain and snow.
+Canvas covers or tarps can also work well, provided you monitor them closely for snow and water accumulation.

 How can I prevent mold and mildew during storage?

-Controlling moisture and humidity is essential.
-Make sure your boat's bilge is dry.
-Excess moisture can be controlled with dehumidifier crystals.
-If you choose to shrink wrap your boat, be sure the shrink wrap cover has self-adhesive vents to promote airflow.
-You can also place low-wattage air dryers in large areas to control moisture.
+Controlling moisture is essential.
+Make sure your boat’s bilge is completely dry before storage.
+Use dehumidifier crystals to absorb excess moisture.
+If you shrink-wrap your boat, ensure the cover has self-adhesive vents to promote airflow.
+Low-wattage air dryers placed in enclosed areas help control moisture in larger cabins.

 What are de-icers, and do I need one?

 De-icers are small motors that circulate water to prevent ice formation around your boat.
-If you store your boat in the water during winter, a de-icer helps avoid damage caused by ice forming around the hull or docks.
+If you store your boat in the water during winter, a de-icer helps avoid hull and dock damage caused by ice forming around the hull.

 Conclusion

-When the geese fly south, it's your cue to winterize your boat to safeguard it from winter's chill.
-By winterizing your boat — protecting its engine and systems with antifreeze, fogging the engine to prevent rust, and treating your fuel system — you’ll ensure your boat is ready for a hassle-free start to the boating season in the spring.
+When the geese fly south, it’s your cue to winterize your boat.
+By protecting its engine and systems with antifreeze, fogging the engine to prevent rust, and treating your fuel system, you’ll ensure your boat is ready for a hassle-free start to boating season in the spring.